calvinkatz/jarvis-bot/README.md

 ## ComfyUI

-I use dummy node from KJNodes for the "Load Workflow" process.
+Dummy node from KJNodes is used for the "Load Workflow" process.
 Import `load_workflow.json` into ComfyUI to install missing nodes.

 ## Workflows